 Coming up with the funds you need to make essential purchases for your small business is always a challenge.
-Often, it can be difficult to get approved for funding.
-For entrepreneurs, this sometimes means relying on personal credit cards and their own credit history to access the capital they need to keep moving forward.
+For entrepreneurs, this sometimes means relying on personal credit cards and your credit history to access the capital you need to keep moving forward.

 What Is Revolving Credit?

-The key benefit to this is that you don’t have to keep applying for loans or additional lines of credit.
-Once that line of credit is secured, it’s always there for as long as you have credit available and you are in good standing.
+The key benefit that business owners get from revolving credit is that you don’t have to keep applying for loans or additional lines of credit.
+Once your revolving credit account is secured, it’s always there for as long as you have credit available and are in good standing.

 - The opportunity to separate personal and business lines of credit